 - 16. No business (except choosing a chairman) shall be transacted at a meeting unless a quorum is present at the commencement of business.
 If a quorum is not present within 15 minutes from the time initially fixed for the meeting, it shall, if convened on the requisition of Noteholders, be dissolved.
 In any other case it shall be adjourned until such date, not less than 14 nor more than 42 days later, and time and place as the chairman may decide.
 If a quorum is not present within 15 minutes from the time fixed for a meeting so adjourned, the meeting shall be dissolved. - 17.
-One or more Noteholders or agents present in person shall be a quorum: - 17.1 in the cases marked "No minimum proportion" in the table below, whatever the proportion of the Notes which they represent
+One or more Noteholders or agents present in person shall be a quorum: - 17.1 in the cases marked "No minimum proportion" in the table below, whatever the proportion of the Notes which they represent - in any other case, only if they represent the proportion of the Notes shown by the table below.

-Purpose of meeting Any meeting except for a meeting previously adjourned through want of a quorum Meeting previously adjourned through want of a quorum Required proportion Required proportion To pass a special quorum resolution 75% 25% To pass any Extraordinary Resolution A clear majority No minimum proportion To pass an Ordinary Resolution 10% No minimum proportion
+Purpose of meeting Any meeting except for a meeting previously adjourned through want of a quorum Meeting previously adjourned through want of a quorum To pass a special quorum resolution Required proportion 75% Required proportion 25% To pass any Extraordinary Resolution A clear majority No minimum proportion